-When donors give, they can choose where their money belongs.
-In Giving, we call these Funds.
-Create funds as needed, since there's no limit to the amount of funds you can have.
-Once created, funds can be opened, closed, or hidden.
+When donors give, they can choose a fund to specify where their money goes.
+Create as many funds as you need; there is no limit to the number of funds you can have.

 To create and edit these funds, go to the Funds tab on the Manage page.

-Create a fund by selecting Open a new fund and edit a fund by selecting a fund itself.
+- Create a fund by selecting Open a new fund.

 - Choose a short but descriptive name.